SteeltoeOSS/Documentation/guides/application-configuration/cloud-foundry.md

 This tutorial takes you through setting up a .NET Core application that retrieves environment variable values from Cloud Foundry.

+> [!NOTE]
+> For more detailed examples, please refer to the [SimpleCloundFoundry](https://github.com/SteeltoeOSS/Samples/tree/main/Configuration/src/SimpleCloudFoundry) project in the [Steeltoe Samples Repository](https://github.com/SteeltoeOSS/Samples).

 First, **create a .NET Core WebAPI** that retrieves (configuration) environment variables from Cloud Foundry.

 1. Create a new ASP.NET Core WebAPI app with the [Steeltoe Initializr](https://start.steeltoe.io)

   <img src="~/guides/images/initializr/cloud-foundry-dependency.png" alt="Steeltoe Initialzr - Cloud Foundry Dependency" width="100%">

-1. Name the project "Cloud_Foundry_Example"
+1. Name the project "CloudFoundryExample"
 1. Add the "Cloud Foundry" dependency
 1. Click **Generate Project** to download a zip containing the new project